 You will be asked about the server and the application you wish to launch.

-In this example, I choose WordPress as the application and DigitalOcean as the staging server.
+In this example, I choose WordPress as the application and DigitalOcean as a WordPress hosting with staging server.
 If you wish, you can choose any of the five cloud hosting providers for launching the WordPress staging server.

 Access the WordPress Staging Site

 Once the WordPress staging website has been launched, visit the WordPress website by navigating to the Applications tab, and select the WordPress application.

 Let me define the labels:

 - Gets the list of all the Applications hosted by this account.

 - This is the WordPress test site.
 You can see the necessary details.